Frequently Asked Questions

 Start by checking out this page (including the links in the left sidebar): Using Our Collections .
 This covers general use and fees.

 In addition, be aware that the Dole Archives does not hold the copyright for most of the material that we have, and permission may need to be obtained from the copyright holder.
-In many cases, Dole Archive staff can help identify a contact person for this process.
-It is, however, the responsibilty of the researcher to obtain all necessary permissions prior to use.
+In many cases, Dole Archives staff can help identify a contact person for this process.
+It is, however, the responsibility of the researcher to obtain all necessary permissions prior to use.